Material-Blazor/Material.Blazor/README.md

 ## Installation

 Either fork this repo or use the Nuget package linked at the top of this document.
 Once the package is referenced in your project you will need to add the CSS and JS in your html (there are non-minified unbundled files for BlazorMdc.css & BlazorMds.js to reference if you need them for debugging purposes).
-Note that if you fork this repo, we compile, bundle and minify SASS/CSS and JS.
-In Visual Studio you will need to install the [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) and [Bundler Minifier](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BundlerMinifier) extensions.

 Reference the `BlazorMdc` namespace with `@using BlazorMdc` to your `_Imports.razor` file.
 There are two optional services in BlazorMdc:
 - If you want to use `PMdcToast` add `services.AddPMdcToast();` to your `ConfigureServices` function for Blazor Server or to the `Main()` function for Blazor WebAssembly, and
 - If you want animated page navigation using `PMdcAnimationdNavigation` add `services.AddPMdcAnimatedNavigationManager();` to `ConfigureServices`.